 Best For: Affordable vectors, PSDs, and AI-generated assets.

 Freepik has grown into a massive design marketplace, offering far more than just photos.
-In 2025, their library boasts over 200 million assets, including vectors, PSD templates, icons, and AI-generated images.
+In 2026, their library boasts over 200 million assets, including vectors, PSD templates, icons, and a rapidly expanding collection of AI-generated images.
 It is incredibly easy to filter images by color, orientation, and style, making it a favorite for designers.

 - Free Plan: You can access thousands of free assets, but you must attribute the author and Freepik (e.g., “Designed by Freepik”).